During orthodontic treatment, you need to wear various elastics. Power chain braces or ortho power chains are one of those.

 We have already discussed what comes after the power chain braces in other articles.

-After the end of power chain treatment, if you don’t have any other bite problem, orthodontists may take off the braces and give you a retainer to maintain the position of corrected teeth.
+After the end of the power chain treatment, if you don’t have any other bite problems, orthodontists may take off the braces and give you a retainer to maintain the position of the corrected teeth.

-How often to change power chains for braces?
+How often do you change power chains for braces?